dcf21/star-charter/README.md

 Unix-like operating systems.
 The installation scripts require python3.
 `StarCharter` uses `libcairo` to produce its graphical output.

+The build process requires a minimum of 8GB RAM.
+Note that Docker Desktop for Mac imposes a default memory limit of 2GB, which needs to be increased to build `ephemerisCompute` successfully.

 ### License

 This code is distributed under the Gnu General Public License.
 It is (C)